evocount/ember-leaflet-pm/README.md

 ember-leaflet-pm
 ==============================================================================

-Use [leaflet.pm](https://github.com/codeofsumit/leaflet.pm) in Ember with [ember-leaflet](https://ember-leaflet.com) to create and edit geometry layers.
+Use [leaflet-geoman](https://github.com/geoman-io/leaflet-geoman) ([used to be leaflet.pm](https://github.com/geoman-io/leaflet-geoman/issues/501)) in Ember with [ember-leaflet](https://ember-leaflet.com) to create and edit geometry layers.

 Installation